Italy to ramp up spending on coronavirus as death toll soars to 827

 PUBLIC SUPPORT Elderly people are particularly susceptible to the virus and Italy has the oldest population in Europe, with 23% aged 65 or above.
 Experts say this might be the reason why the fatality rate here is 6.6% - significantly higher than elsewhere.

 Most Italians appear to be respecting the most severe controls placed on a Western nation since World War Two, with traffic much quieter than usual in major cities, many shops and restaurants closed and only a few flights operating.
-Russia and Slovenia became the latest countries to curb travel from Italy, which is increasingly isolated from the outside world.
+Russia and Slovenia became the latest countries to curb travel from Italy, the worst affected country in Europe, which is increasingly isolated from the outside world.

 An opinion poll by the Ixe agency showed 89% of Italians backed their authorities' draconian measures, with 78% saying they would support even tougher steps, even though 76% thought the existing ones would have a "grave" impact on the economy.
 Highlighting the human cost of the outbreak, the government said the head of the medical association in the northern city of Varese, 67-year-old Roberto Stella, had died of the virus.